aangelopoulos/ltt/README.md

 </p>

-[If you see this note, congratulations---you're here early!
-I haven't yet publicized this paper, but I needed the repo to be public :) Nonetheless, you should be able to run the code if you really want to!]

 This repository will allow you to reproduce the experiments in the Learn then Test paper.
 For now, please e-mail me if you have trouble reproducing our results.